View all newsletters

 Failing publishing technology put daily print deadlines at risk at a major Dutch/Belgium media house, wasting time and resources better spent on its digital transition.
 But when DPG Media invested in new technology it not only streamlined its production process but also saw digital advertising revenue skyrocket.

-DPG Media – one of the biggest publishers in the Netherlands and Belgium, with more than 120 titles including newspapers and magazines – faced frequent software crashes while building and designing pages using a long-established print publishing software provider as part of its tech stack.
+DPG Media – which has more than 120 titles including newspapers and magazines – faced frequent software crashes while building and designing pages using a long-established print publishing software provider as part of its tech stack.

 These failures put a serious strain on the group’s core print operation, which serves 1.2m daily print subscribers in the week and 1.6m on a Saturday across a network of titles.